-- 1. It expand the maximum PCIe lanes from 24 lanes to 48 lanes, which doubles the module density. - 2.
+- 1. It expands the maximum PCIe lanes from 24 lanes to 48 lanes, which doubles the module density. - 2.
 It provides the flexibility to support different bifurcations.
 In this case reconfiguration between M.2 and Dual M.2 bifurcation happens at switch level instead of root complex. - 3.
 It provides Downstream Port Containment to better support hot plug features.
 The support of hot plug is much easier as switch can play the major role to manage the hot plug hardware flow. - 4.
-Swtich firmware is easy to customize so it can provide new control schemes like individual M.2 ac cycle we will describe in section 7.7.3. - 5.
-Switch support near end peer to peer communication between endpoints without compromising the bandwidth.
-In general root complex could have maximum payload size limitation for peer to peer package which will effectively limit the bandwidth for peer to peer communication.
-In swtich case, the peer to peer transaction does not need to go up to root complex.
-So we don't have that restrictions.
-That requests the peer to peer node under the same USP.
+Switch firmware is easy to customize so it can provide new control schemes like individual M.2 AC cycle described in section 7.7.3. - 5.
+Switch supports peer-to-peer communication between endpoints without compromising the bandwidth.
+In general root complex could have maximum payload size limitation for peer-to-peer package which will effectively limit communication bandwidth.
+In switch case, the peer-to-peer transaction does not need to go up to root complex, thus eliminating this restriction.